envoamr/crypto-transactions/README.md

 - Download Docker and Docker Compose for Ubuntu
 - Upload the `docker-compose.yml` file onto the VM, either by cloning this repository, copy & pasting into a text file using `nano`/`vim`, or some other way.
 Change the text `<YOUR PASSWORD>` on line 47 in the docker compose file to something secretive, then start it using `docker-compose -d`.

 Once Kestra starts, copy the contents of the [etl-pipeline-trigger.yaml](src/flows/etl-pipeline-trigger.yaml) into a new flow.
-The namespace (or group of flows) it will be under is `de-zoomacamp-crypto`.
+The namespace (that contains the group of flows) will be `de-zoomacamp-crypto`.

 ### Kestra Tasks

-The [Kestra flow](src/flows/etl-pipeline-trigger.yaml) is composed of three groups of tasks:
+The [Kestra flow](src/flows/etl-pipeline-trigger.yaml) is composed of three groups of tasks.
+It also takes 4 inputs: whether to run the extraction of market prices data, to run the extraction of transactions data, to submit the PySpark job, and whether this is a backfill or not.

 The first two handle data ingestion: